rust-lang/rfcs/0000-modules/detailed-design/loading-files.md

 # Loading Files

-When building a Rust project, rustc will and parse some files as Rust code in addition to the root module.
+When building a Rust project, rustc will load and parse some files as Rust code in addition to the root module.
 These will be used to construct a module tree.
 By default, cargo will generate the list of files to load in this way for you, though you can generate such a list yourself and specify it in your `Cargo.toml`, or you can generate the list in another way for your non-cargo build system.